Cloned SSD Won't Boot? Make Cloned SSD Bootable [5 Ways]

 Step 3.
 Choose the destination disk( the larger solid state drive).

 Step 4.
-Preview the disk layout to confirm the settings of the source and destination disk.
-Click Proceed to execute disk clone your SSD.
+Confirm the disk layout and settings for the source and destination disk, then click Proceed to execute the disk clone of your SSD.

 A message now appears, warning you that data will be lost.
 Please confirm this message by clicking "OK".

-Note: If you decide to change the system disk to a larger SSD or HDD, do remember to change the boot order from the old system disk to new SSD or HDD in BIOS settings.
-Or you may encounter system boot failure error.
+If you replace the system disk with a larger SSD or HDD, make sure to change the boot order in the BIOS settings from the old system disk to the new one, or you may encounter system boot failure errors.

 Method 5.
 Customize 1-to-1 Service to Make Cloned SSD Bootable

-If you've tried all the above four methods, but the SSD is still not booting or the cloned SSD won't boot with a black screen, you are now with really a tricky problem.
+If you've tried cloning a SSD using the four methods mentioned earlier, but the cloned SSD still won't boot or shows a black screen, you're dealing with a complex issue.

 Stay Calm If Cloned SSD Won't Boot, Follow Fixes to Make SSD Bootable